yast/yast-storage-ng/doc/partitioner_ui/ideas/overview.md

    │Size: 500.00 GiB - Model: HGST HTS75000          │
    │The device is part of the LVM /dev/system        │ │                                                 │
-   │No actions can be performed directly in          │ │the disk                                         │ │                                                 │
+   │No actions can be performed directly on          │ │the disk                                         │ │                                                 │
    │                                                 │